Kong/terraform-provider-konnect/docs/data-sources/mesh_gateway_list.md

 ECDSA key and certificate. (see [below for nested schema](#nestedatt--items--conf--listeners--tls--certificates))
 - `mode` (Attributes) Mode defines the TLS behavior for the TLS session initiated by the client. (see [below for nested schema](#nestedatt--items--conf--listeners--tls--mode))
-- `options` (String) Options should eventually configure how TLS is configured.
-This is where cipher suite and version configuration can be specified, client certificates enforced, and so on.
+- `options` (Attributes) Options should eventually configure how TLS is configured.
+This is where cipher suite and version configuration can be specified, client certificates enforced, and so on. (see [below for nested schema](#nestedatt--items--conf--listeners--tls--options))
-Parsed as JSON.

 <a id="nestedatt--items--conf--listeners--tls--certificates"></a>
 ### Nested Schema for `items.conf.listeners.tls.certificates`